Publisher-unknown/Virtual_Assistant/README.md

 * Say things inverted.
 * Greet based on time.
 * Saves wakeword and username as files for permanent use.
-* Play videos on Youtube
+* Play videos on Youtube.
-* Open websites
+* Open websites.
-* Saves everything in a conversation log
+* Saves everything in a conversation log.
+* Say time.
-* say time
+* Say jokes.
-* jokes
+* Google search.
-* googling
+* Say sentences inverted.